 Babies at 26 weeks are very active in the womb.
 Their eyes are beginning to open and their ears are able to pick up on more sounds.
 If you have a dog, you may notice that your baby will start kicking when it begins barking.

-A 26-week fetus has fully developed eyes that are starting to open.
+A 26-week foetus has fully developed eyes that are starting to open.
 They also have some newly sprouted eyelashes and eyebrows to go with them.

 It’s still undecided what color they will be.
 The iris needs another month or so to fill out with pigment.
 Even then, the color might not be their permanent shade until about 6 to 12 months after birth.

-As your baby grows, it might seem to feel as if they’re getting a bit cramped in your womb.
+As your baby grows, it may feel as if they’re getting a bit cramped in your womb.
 Don’t worry, they still have lots of space to grow.
 Their movement just might start to feel a bit tighter and pronounced.

-You may begin to feel an occasional pedaling motion against your stomach.
+You can begin to sense an occasional pedalling motion against your stomach.
 This is your baby practicing their pre-walking skills.